theflyoccultist/simpleplan/admin-portal/features.md

     Event management: Add, edit, delete events.
     Ticket management: Manage ticket prices, availability, and refunds.
-    Authentication: Ensure employees log in securely (JWT or OAuth).
+    Authentication: Ensure employees log in securely (JWT).
     Database Interaction: Use API requests to the backend to create and update event/ticket information in PostgreSQL.
-    Tools: Use Vite for fast bundling, React + TypeScript for strong typing, and libraries like Axios or Fetch for API calls.
+    Tools: Use Vite for fast bundling, React + TypeScript for strong typing. axios is used for API calls.

 1. Dashboard Route